14islands/14islands-com-v2/app/blog/_posts/2017-12-1-aline-joins-as-visual-designer.md

 ---
 layout: post
-title:  "Aline has joined and we offer designs"
+title:  "A designer has landed on the islands"
 description: We have known Aline for a long time and been impressed with her amazing design skills and personality.
 og_image: /images/blog/2017-11-30-aline-joins/aline-kesting.jpg
 ---